Korean Dragon Tattoo by Onsil — A Water Guardian in Korean Tradition

 A Korean dragon tattoo is not a different creature from its Chinese or Japanese relatives — visually the East Asian dragon is shared — but the reading and the rendering differ.
 The Japanese irezumi 龍 belongs to a specific tattoo idiom with its own conventions; the Korean dragon carries the register of the benevolent water guardian, and Onsil renders it in the minhwa and East-Asian-ink lineage: repeated scales, the tonal depth of ink-like shading (먹색의 농담), and movement carried through the body rather than around a fixed symbol.
 Onsil frames the dragon honestly — a shared motif, read and drawn in the Korean traditional manner — rather than claiming it as Korea-only.

-Haesol's statement
+Haesol's statements

 Dragon (full sleeve, from 40cm) — Haesol Choi